ABOUT AGT AND TRUSTEE-MANAGER

 and development projects of AGT.
 All Board meetings are scheduled in advance and ad-hoc meetings are

-The number of meetings of the Board and the Audit and Risk Committee held for the year ended 31 March
+The number of meetings of the Board and the Board Committees during the year ended 31 March 2017

-The Trustee-Manager's Articles of Association permit Board meetings to be held by way of telephone or
+The Trustee-Manager's Constitution permits Board meetings to be held by way of telephone or

 videoconference or other methods of simultaneous communication by electronic or telegraphic means.